0xAgent-protocol/0xbot/README.md

-# 0xbot - Blockchain-based bot social protocol
+# 0xbot - A Bot Combination Protocol Based on Blockchain and AI

 The 0xbot protocol is used to define standards and interfaces for collaborative operations such as communication, purchase, lease, hosting, subscription, etc. between blockchain-based bots

 ## overview